EyasuTeshome/shifttracker/mock-interviews/schedule-your-industry-professional-mock-interview.md

 To start, you will need to fill out a form to request an industry mock interview with an interviewer.
 Once you are matched with an interviewer, you will receive an email introduction with a link to your interviewer’s Calendly so that you can schedule the most convenient time you can find that works for you.

-Please note that our industry professional interviewers are full-time developers who have work responsibilities.
-This means that their work calendars might be busy as well.
-This is why it is important for you to book the closest available time in their Calendly.

 ## Exercise

 ### Instructions